About me

 In 2010 I also gave the Le Corbusier Memorial Lecture in Chandigarh, India, noting that: “The problem with modernist architecture is not only that it tries to erase the past; it also obstructs the future.”

-The floating community (2021) was made in collaboration with the inhabitants of the Harbor of Peace/the Pirate Harbor and published just before this self-created and self-organized community on the water in Copenhagen was cleared by the authorities after many years of struggle.
+The floating community (2021) was made in collaboration with the inhabitants of a self-organized community on the water in a central part of Copenhagen and published just before the community was cleared by the authorities after many years of struggle.

-An-other City (2023) is critical of the modern (Danish) so-called welfare city and suggests a more experimental and anarchistic approach to urban development:
+An-other City (2023) is critical of the modern so-called welfare city and suggests a more experimental and anarchistic approach to urban development.

 I’m inspired by contemporary realities and historical cultures, the ideas of radical artistic movements like Dada and the Situationists, complexity theory and process philosophy.